Help Shape the Future

 Exposure to medicine in high school is crucial to nurturing a student's existing interest in a health care profession.
 Your gift will help the college further develop these opportunities, introducing medicine as path of study to students earlier and more often.

 A white coat and a dream.
-Your gift to the College of Medicine – Phoenix White Coat Campaign gives our first-year medical students both.
+Your gift to the annual College of Medicine – Phoenix White Coat Campaign gives our first-year medical students both.

 The White Coat Ceremony welcomes first-year medical students to the College of Medicine – Phoenix family.
 At the ceremony, they will recite their own carefully crafted class oath that commits them to the highest professional and ethical standards.
 Each student will receive a white coat, stethoscope and textbook — important tools and symbols of the lifetime of healing that lies ahead.